gvwilson/thirdbit/src/fiction/leaderboard/index.md

-It was thirty-three days since the first death: a trillionaire who had parlayed self promotion, political connections, and straight-up fraud into satellites, social media, and the biggest fortune in history.
+It was thirty-three days since the first death: a trillionaire who had parlayed self promotion, political connections, and straight-up fraud into satellites, electric cars, social media, and the biggest fortune in history.
 Each day one of them died,
 and the richer you were,
 the more likely it was to be you.
 The fix was simple,
-but one by one they succumbed to what the DSM eventually labeled "wealth attachment syndrome".
+but one by one they succumbed to what the DSM quickly labeled "wealth attachment syndrome".

 "They were weak."
 The voice from behind me was strong,